 Key issues related to System Architecture to Support Sensing, Authorization and Revocation to Support Sensing Service, and Sensing Result Exposure are studied in TR 23.700-14 [2].
 Based on solutions for those KIs, a sensing service consumer may access sensing service from sensing function indirectly via NEF.
 For example, if the sensing service consumer is external AF, it accesses the sensing function through NEF.
 The sensing service request may trigger operation or revocation of sensing on specific object in specific area at specific accuracy level during specific time, or subscribe to specific sensing result.
 Sensing service authorization polices are defined in some solutions, and local policies-based authorization is also discussed in some solutions.

 If the sensing service consumer is external AF, as specified in clause 12 of TS 33.501 [5], the NEF shall authorize the requests from AF using OAuth-based authorization mechanism, the specific authorization mechanisms shall follow the provisions given in RFC 6749 [8].
 When the NEF supports CAPIF for external exposure as specified in clause 6.2.5.1 in TS 23.501[9], then CAPIF core function shall choose the appropriate CAPIF-2e security method as defined in the sub-clause 6.5.2 in TS 33.122[10] for mutual authentication and protection of the NEF – AF interface.

+If the sensing service consumer is an AF inside the operator’s domain, according to clause 13 of TS 33.501 and clause 6.2.10 of TS 23.501, OAuth 2.0 based authorization is reused.
+Static authorization is based on local authorization policy at the SF and can be used when token-based authorization is not used.

 In general, OAuth 2.0 based authorization can be reused to authorize sensing service request from sensing service consumer.